-The grant portion of this program is available only to in-service criminal justice personnel.
-Part-time or full-time law personnel may receive up to \$400 a semester for fees and tuition.
+Law Enforcement Education Program.
+Applicants who are in-service law personnel and plan to enroll in UT Permian Basin's criminal justice programs or other related fields of study are eligible to receive up to \$400 a semester for fees and tuition.
 Applicants must complete an institutional application form for financial aid in addition to the LEEP application.
 Application should be submitted not later than 30 days prior to the semester in which the student hopes to receive benefits and utilize them.

 Texas Public Education 2-1-State Student Incentive Grant Program.
 This is a federal/state supported program.
-The TPEG-SSIG applicant must be prebaccalaureate student, U.S. citizen, a national or permanent resident and otherwise eligible to pay Texas resident tuition, be enrolled for a minimum of 12 credits, and exhibit need of not less than \$90 for the academic year.
+The TPEG-SSIG applicant must be a prebaccalaureate student, U.S. citizen, a national or permanent resident and otherwise eligible to pay Texas resident tuition, be enrolled for a minimum of 6 credits, and exhibit need of not less than \$90 for the academic year.
 Applicants must file the Family Financial Statement with the American College Testing Program for determining financial need.
 No grant in this program will exceed \$1,500 on behalf of any student during one fiscal year.